BENARD256/Kali-Nethunter-Termux/README.md

 Tsup friends its Çÿbēr again

+[Note: required to have over 2gb of free space and 1gb of ram]

 USEFUL COMMAMDS TO GO AFTER

 <p>nethunter kex passwd -----> configure the KeXpassword (only needed before 1st use)</p>